-“Vishal, since the market is up so much over the past two years, I’m looking for cheap stocks and sectors that have been left behind, even if they are average businesses,” a value investor friend Ravi told me this as we met for lunch last weekend.
+“Vishal, since the market is up so much over the past 3-4 years, and especially after the surge over the last few months, I’m looking for cheap stocks and sectors that have been left behind, even if they are average businesses,” a value investor friend Ravi told me this as we met for lunch last weekend.

 “Why?”
 I asked.

 “Because it’s almost impossible to find value among good quality companies…your so-called moat businesses.
 And I am a true blue ‘value’ investor you see.”

 “Oh no,” I told Ravi.
 “That is a dangerous thing to do.”

 I understood what Ravi was hoping to do.
 It also sounded logical i.e., to identify and buy stocks that remain cheap in a market where most businesses are quoting at high valuations.

 “There is a big difference between ‘cheapness’ and ‘value’, Ravi.”

 “Think about stocks from the real estate and infrastructure sector as an example,” I said.
 “Since March of 2009, which was the bottom of last major stock market crash, shares of companies like DLF, Suzlon, GMR Infra, and JP Associates are down between 15% and 60%.
 Note that I am talking about these returns from the bottom of 2009, when almost everything was cheap.